 The boys will then do a presentation to families where they talk about a particular element of the program, share their greatest achievement at Wambana, and tell us about their greatest lesson learnt.
-This presentation will be followed by a half hour video showcasing the students journey throughout the entire Wambana program.
 The program movie and all photographs will be available after the Student Led Conference on the school 's' drive.